|

 The onset of our journey began at sunset; still adjusting to the time zone differential I dozed off in Darko’s backseat; for how long I’m uncertain.
 I dozed on and off until sunrise when we reached the Montenegrin border.
 I mean, there wasn’t much to see driving in the dark cover of night.
 The wider well lit highway we initially set out upon gradually narrowed as the highway lights became fewer.
 Eventually there were no highway lights at all.
 My body continuously shifted from one side of Darko’s backseat to the other making sleep difficult.

 It was obvious the road we traversed was analogous to Pacific Coast Highway in California driving through Big Sur.
 It was mountainous, dangerously ridden with hairpin turns and no guardrails.
 In Montenegro, inexperienced travelers could almost mistake the scenery for Big Sur with the beautiful blue Adriatic sea hugging the bottoms of the cliffs we not so cautiously traveled.
 I asked Darko to slow down because he was driving like speed racer.
 He replied not to worry explaining he could drive these roads blindfolded he knew them well.
-I thought to myself, better safe than sorry buddy.
+I thought to myself, better safe than sorry buddy. image It is a good thing I had some prescription Xanax with me, I popped one, maybe two just to relax while simultaneously trying to hide this act from Darko since he hated drugs in general.
+He especially hated my taking the prescription medications my doctor gave me saying I didn’t need them, they were addicting and poison.
+He also strongly disdained cigarettes; Bojana smoked covertly.

 The sun was just rising when Darko awakened me excitedly pointing out the tunnel we were driving through.
 I think he said at the other end we’d be entering Montenegro.
 Driving to the Budva Riviera in Montenegro we drove through some similar tunnels; the scenery was unbelievably breathtaking.
 There is no other place in the world I’d rather be than in Budva Montenegro and I recommend everyone vacation there.
 We were making our way to a seaside resort a friend of Darko owned.
 Still driving like speed racer around the hairpin turns and mountainous cliffs compromising the road, we finally arrived at our destination safely.
-I admit Darko is an excellent driver; his driving is reminiscent of agent 007 in James Bond movies.
+I admit Darko is an excellent driver; his driving is reminiscent of agent 007 in James Bond movies. image Because of the Kosovo war, there was not one functional ATM in either in Serbia and Montenegro.
+To be safe I split the five thousand dollars we had between Darko and I. I held onto half and he the other.
+One of my favorite stories I tell people of my trip is how I swam with my money throughout the trip; it made me feel secure always keeping some cash on me at all times; even when I was swimming a quarter mile out in the Adriatic sea.
+Darko told me not to; I did anyway.

 Owing to that, the cash I held was often wet.
 One particular time we went to a bank in Montenegro.